redis/docs/content/operate/oss_and_stack/stack-with-enterprise/release-notes/redisstack/redisstack-7.4-release-notes.md

 ### Headlines
 **Data Structures**

 `Hash`: Redis now supports expiration of individual hash fields.
 Redis already supports key expiration.
-For each key - users can specify a time when the key should expire, or alternatively - specify the remaining time-to-live (TTL) after which the key would expire.
-One very frequent request was to allow specifying expiration time or TTL also for individual hash fields, which is now supported using 9 new Redis commands:
+For each key, users can specify a time when it should expire, or specify the remaining time-to-live (TTL) after which it would expire.
+One very frequent request was to allow specifying expiration time or TTL also for individual hash fields, which is now supported using nine new Redis commands:
 - `HEXPIRE`, `HPEXPIRE`, `HEXPIREAT`, `HPEXPIREAT` - set the time when specific hash fields should expire, or the remaining time-to-live for specific fields.
 - `HTTL`, `HPTTL`, `HEXPIRETIME`, `HPEXPIRETIME` - retrieve the time when specific hash fields should expire, or the remaining time-to-live for specific fields
 - `HPERSIST` - remove the expiration of specific hash fields.